Laura Poitras: Citizenfour (2014)

 Citizenfour is a documentary about Edward Snowden, a former NSA contractor, who had leaked classified information about the agency's surveillance practices to the media after working in Geneva.
 Poitras was one of the journalists who worked with Snowden to publicize the information along with journalist Glenn Greenwald.
 The movie premiered on October 10, 2014, at New York Film Festival.
 In 2014, Poitras told the Associated Press she was editing the film in Berlin because she feared her source material would be seized by the government inside the U.S. Film executive Harvey Weinstein said Citizenfour had changed his opinion about Edward Snowden, describing the documentary as "one of the best movies, period."

 In an interview with The Washington Post about Citizenfour shortly before the film's release, Poitras said that she considered herself to be the narrator of the film but made a choice not to be seen on camera: "I come from a filmmaking tradition where I'm using the camera—it's my lens to express the filmmaking I do.
 In the same way that a writer uses their language, for me it's the images that tell the story ... the camera is my tool for documenting things, so I stay mostly behind it."
 Citizenfour won the Academy Award for Best Documentary Feature of 2014.

 Poitras is portrayed by actress Melissa Leo in the biographical drama film Snowden (2016), directed by Oliver Stone, and starring Joseph Gordon-Levitt as Snowden.

 Astro Noise

-Poitras's solo exhibition, Astro Noise, opened at the Whitney Museum of American Art in February 2016, portraying immersive environments that incorporate documentary footage, architectural interventions, primary documents, and narrative structures to invite visitors to interact with the material gathered by Poitras in strikingly intimate and direct ways.
+Poitras's solo exhibition, Astro Noise, opened at the Whitney Museum of American Art in February 2016, portraying immersive environments with documentary footage, spatial interventions, original documents, and story structures to invite visitors to interact with the material gathered by Poitras "in strikingly intimate and direct ways", as per the Museum's page.
+The title of the installation, hints to the thermal radiation background disturbance that remained from the Big Bang, also being the name of an encrypted file that whistleblower Edward Snowden shared with Poitras in 2013, and which contained proof of the NSA's mass surveillance.